ergoplatform/ergodocs/docs/uses/sidechains/sigma-chains.md

 ## Conclusion

-In time we can invest other options.
-Zk- trustless Bulletproof based relays on the mainchain.

-Sigma Chains represent a significant leap forward for Ergo and the broader blockchain ecosystem.
-By empowering Ergo as the king of chains, Sigma Chains create new opportunities for miners, developers, and users alike.
-With increased demand for ERG, expanded collateral opportunities, and a thriving ecosystem of portable projects, Ergo is poised to lead the charge in the era of programmable PoW.
+Sigma Chains are a game-changer for Ergo and the entire blockchain landscape.
+They put Ergo at the forefront, opening up a world of opportunities for miners, devs, and users.
+As the demand for ERG rises and its use cases expand, Ergo is set to become a major player in the programmable PoW space.

-As Sigma Chains gain momentum, Ergo will solidify its position as a key player in the blockchain space, driving innovation and adoption across all hardware classes.
+As Sigma Chains continue to evolve, we can explore other exciting possibilities like Zero-Knowledge Bulletproof-based relays on the mainchain, taking trustless cross-chain interactions to the next level.